 It comprises 18 parts of gold and six other metal parts, making it 75% gold.
 18k is the carat level where you can start seeing the mixture with other components like silver or copper, which affects the color.
 It is warm yellow but nowhere close to the 24k and 22k vibrant.
 Nevertheless, most consumers use it on rings due to the hardens it acquires from the other alloys.
 It’s the best choice when looking at cheaper high-quality jewelry.

 It has 14 gold parts and 10 parts of other metals, making it 58%.
 Experts classified it as the best choice for fine jewelry.
 With approximately 40% of its weight being other alloys, you can see the difference in saturation, shine, and golden.
 It’s a great alternative for individuals seeking cheaper golden hue jewelry than 18k and 22k.

 12K, 10K, and lower

 Includes karats with 50% and below aurum.
 These karats begin to blur the line between costume and fine jewelry.
-This jewelry has small golden hue parts and other alloys covering the major parts, affecting the natural quality, luster, and it’s color.
+This jewelry has small golden hue parts and other alloys covering the major parts, affecting the natural quality, luster, and color.
 It’s the cheapest alternative you can find on the market.

 Benefits of Using High Karat Gold?

 The unique properties ( luster, malleability, etc.) make it a common alternative.
-Consumers can easily apply various techniques, such as using organic fillers and hammering, to produce pure creations.
+Consumers can easily apply various techniques, such as organic fillers and hammering, to produce pure creations.
 You can use it to create a high-end link bracelet, cocktail ring, necklace, etc. The amazing color, feel, and aesthetics make them appeal to customers.